techidaily/site-win11-tips/source/_posts/achieve-data-security-activating-controlled-folder-access.md

  If you ever want to remove the controlled folder access context menu option, you can do so by deleting the registry key for it.
 This is how to delete the key for the**Turn On or Off Control folder access** submenu:

-1. Launch the Registry Editor (our guide for[opening the Regedit registry app](https://www.makeuseof.com/windows-11-open-registry-editor/) includes various methods).
+1. Launch the Registry Editor (our guide for [opening the Regedit registry app](https://www.makeuseof.com/windows-11-open-registry-editor/) includes various methods).
 2. Go to this registry key location:
 `HKEY_CLASSES_ROOT\DesktopBackground\Shell\ControlledFolderAccess`
 3. Right-click the Controlled Folder Access key to select**Delete** .